Jadzia: [laughing] It's Jadzia now.

 - Kristy McNichol played Gopher's former college roommate on an episode of The Love Boat.

-- An old friend of Dr John Becker is a trans woman in an episode of Becker ("He Said, She Said").
+- An old friend of Dan Fielding's is a trans woman in Night Court.

 - Happens when Nick Driscoll meets a drop dead gorgeous woman at his class reunion in Stupid Stupid Man.

 - One arc in Twin Peaks begins with Dale Cooper expecting the arrival of DEA agent Dennis Bryson, who he had worked with in the past.
 The coworker shows up at the Sheriff Department's office... as Denise Bryson.
 In a subversion of how this trope is usually played out, Dale himself is quickly accepting of her transition.
 Sheriff Truman simply expresses shock, while Deputy Hawk refuses to shake her hand and misgenders her behind her back.

 - In Two and a Half Men, notorious womanizer Charlie is invited to a bar to meet up with an old girlfriend to talk.
 He meets an attractive man there (played by Chris O'Donnell), whom he befriends, only to discover he is Charlie's ex-girlfriend, who came out as transgender after they broke up.
 This culminates in Charlie's mother Evelyn (briefly) dating this man.